reactjs/React.NET/site/jekyll/dev/contributing.md

 5. Make sure your code lints.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").

+If you don't have Visual Studio 2017, get the [community edition](https://visualstudio.microsoft.com/downloads/) (it's free!)

 Contributor License Agreement ("CLA")
 -------------------------------------
 In order to accept your pull request, we need you to submit a CLA.
 You only need